 - Rear-end collisions, which can cause serious neck and back injuries, even when they occur at low speeds;

 - Sideswipes, which occur when the side of one vehicle scrapes along the side of another car; and

 - Underride crashes, which occur when a smaller vehicle rear ends a much larger commercial truck, or big rig, and slides beneath it, shearing off the roof of the car.

-Regardless of the type of accident, these kinds of collisions can almost always be linked to at least one person’s negligence, such as:
+Regardless of the type of car accident in Kern County, these kinds of collisions can almost always be linked to at least one person’s negligence, such as: